carjed/doomsayer/docs/usage.md

                         two-column tab-delimited file containing sample IDs
                         (column 1) and group membership (column 2) for pooled analysis
+  -u, --impute          if using VCF input mode, missing genotypes (i.e.,
-  -s [/path/to/kept_samples.txt], --samplefile [/path/to/kept_samples.txt]
+                        "./.") will be imputed as the allele frequency of the samples with non-missing genotypes -s [/path/to/kept_samples.txt], --samplefile [/path/to/kept_samples.txt]
                         file with sample IDs to include (one per line) -C [INT], --minsnvs [INT]